 Back to Hartston’s book, unfortunately sloths have been suffering somewhat of a public image problem but this has been slowly changed over the past couple of decades.
 Yes sloths are slow but they’re perfectly adapted for a life in the trees.
 It doesn’t help that in some languages they have a less than flattering name (the same can be said for English) but sloths are gaining more and more admirers each year.
 We are also learning lots of new and wonderful things about the 6 species of sloth that are still with us, despite the fact that some species are critically endangered.

 The book is very well researched and I thoroughly enjoyed it, despite being a herpetologist I’m always happy to read books on natural history, geology and other such subjects that take my interest.
-I thoroughly recommend Sloths! to anyone who loves the natural world, I’d also like to thank my wonderful girlfriend Emily for acquiring a copy for me via the author.
+I thoroughly recommend Sloths! to anyone who loves the natural world.